Susan Hutchison

-Susan Hutchison (née Sylvester; born March 24, 1954) is an American television news journalist, educator, and politician who served as chair of the Washington State Republican Party from 2013 to 2018 and was a candidate for United States Senate in 2018.
-Hutchison was executive director of the Charles and Lisa Simonyi Fund for the Arts and Sciences, chair of the Seattle Symphony, and served on the boards of the Seattle Art Museum, Seattle Children's Hospital, the Smithsonian National Air and Space Museum, and Young Life.
+Susan Hutchison (née Sylvester; born March 24, 1954) is an American television news journalist, educator, and politician.
+She served as chair of the Washington State Republican Party from 2013 to 2018 and was a candidate for the United States Senate in 2018.

+Hutchison served as executive director of the Charles and Lisa Simonyi Fund for the Arts and Sciences, chair of the Seattle Symphony, and served on the boards of the Seattle Art Museum, Seattle Children's Hospital, the Smithsonian National Air and Space Museum, and Young Life.

-Hutchison is an adjunct professor for Seattle Pacific University's MBA program, instructing graduate students in managerial communications.
+Hutchison is a professor for Seattle Pacific University's MBA program, instructing graduate students in managerial communications.
 As a communications consultant and executive coach, she trained more than 100 executives in companies in Seattle, Redmond, and Palo Alto to effectively communicate to audiences.

-Hutchison spent most of her 25-year journalism career as a news anchor at KIRO-TV news in Seattle, where she received five regional Emmy Awards for writing and producing.
+Hutchison spent most of her 25-year journalism career as a news anchor at KIRO-TV news in Seattle, a CBS affiliate, where she received five regional Emmy Awards for writing and producing.

-Hutchison's husband, Andy, was an executive with the Boeing Company and is a retired Colonel in the United States Marine Corps Reserve.
+Hutchison's husband, Andy, an executive with the Boeing Company served as a retired colonel in the United States Marine Corps Reserve.